As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

-If you’ve never tried Champagne Chicken before, you are in for a special treat!
-This Champagne Chicken Recipe with mushrooms and creamy whipped potatoes embodies all that is great about French cooking – simple ingredients, an uncomplicated method and deeply indulgent flavors.
+This recipe embodies all that is great about French cooking – simple ingredients, an uncomplicated method and a delicate flavor.

-And like many of my favorite French dishes, there’s something pretty sexy about this Champagne Chicken Recipe.
+And like many of my favorite French dishes, there’s something pretty sexy about this Champagne Chicken recipe.
 A Valentine’s Day meal for sure.

 - Boneless, skinless chicken breasts.
 We’ll be slicing each one in half so we get nice thin chicken cutlets.